Inference in Auctions with Many Bidders Using Transaction Prices: Introduction

 \subsection{Related literature}

 As mentioned earlier, our paper considers auctions in an asymptotic framework where the number of bidders diverges.
-This framework has been extensively employed in the economic theory literature \citep[e.g.,][]{hongshum2004,virag2013,ditillio2021} but less so in econometrics. \citet{HongPaarschXu2014} studies the asymptotic distribution of the transaction price in a clock model of a multi-unit, oral, ascending-price auction as the numbers of bidders and units increase. \citet{krasnokutskaya2022estimating} considers a latent group structure on the set of agents and allows both the number of agents and the number of markets to grow. \citet{cassola20132007} studies multi-object auctions and proposes within-auction bootstrap methods, which is similar to a many-bidders asymptotic analysis. \citet{menzel2013} shows that the nonparametric estimator of the valuation distribution may become irregular and perform poorly when the number of bidders increases.
+This framework has been frequently used in the economic theory literature \citep[e.g.,][]{hongshum2004,virag2013,ditillio2021} but less so in econometrics. \citet{krasnokutskaya2022estimating} considers a latent group structure on the set of agents and allows both the number of agents and the number of markets to grow. \citet{menzel2013} shows that the nonparametric estimator of the valuation distribution may become irregular and perform poorly when the number of bidders increases.
 This issue does not affect our method, which relies on the EV approximation.

-In comparison, much of the existing econometric literature has focused on identifying and estimating the valuation distribution with a finite number of bidders and a diverging number of auctions.
-The seminal work by \citet{athey2002} derives general results about identifying the valuation distribution from the distribution of bids. \citet{hailetamer2003} investigates English auctions and establishes bounds on the valuation distribution and other objects of interest with minimal structural assumptions. \cite{chesher2017wp} extends these bounds to the non-IPV setup. \citet{aradillas2013} nonparametrically identifies bounds on seller profit and bidder surplus while accounting for variations in the number of bidders across auctions. \citet{BrendstrupPaarsch2006} and \citet{Komarova2013} derive nonparametric identification of the valuation distribution with the transaction price and the winner's identity. \citet{BrendstrupPaarsch2007} investigates multi-object English auctions and establishes semiparametric identification using winning bids under the Archimedean copula assumption.
+In comparison, much of the existing econometric literature has focused on identifying and estimating the valuation distribution in a finite number of bidders and a diverging number of auctions.
+The seminal work by \citet{athey2002} derives general results on identifying the valuation distribution from the bid distribution. \citet{hailetamer2003} investigates English auctions and establishes bounds on the valuation distribution and other objects of interest with minimal structural assumptions. \cite{chesher2017wp} extends these bounds to the non-IPV setup. \citet{aradillas2013} nonparametrically identifies bounds on seller profit and bidder surplus while accounting for variations in the number of bidders across auctions. \citet{BrendstrupPaarsch2006} and \citet{Komarova2013} derive nonparametric identification of the valuation distribution using transaction prices and the winner's identity.